Song of the Paris Peace Agreement

 The Song of the Paris Peace Agreement served as the national anthem of Cambodia between February 1992 and September 1993, when the country was administered by the United Nations.
 The anthem was composed by Prince Norodom Ranariddh and had no lyrics.
 It was replaced by Nokor Reach when the Cambodian monarchy was restored in September 1993.
+The first time the anthem was heard was in October 20, 1991, in a press conference before the Paris Peace Agreement was signed.